cite-sa/xwcps/README.md

 #### The For Clause

 The for clause binds a variable to each item returned by the in expression.
-The in expression is a special character, a coverage list, a coverage followed by "@" and an endpoint (or alias) or a special character followed by "@" and an endpoint (or alias).
-The special character is "*" which defines all coverages.
+There are 3 options that can be used in a for clause:

+* Use all available coverages: *
+* Use all coverages of a specific service: *@"endpoint" (endpoint can be a url with double quotes or alias)
+* Use specific coverages: coverageId or coverageId@"endpoint" (endpoint can be a url with double quotes or alias)

 Thus returned items are either always coverage ids.
 The for clause results in iteration.
 There can be multiple for clauses in the same FLWOR expression.

 ##### For Clause EBNF